 Osteogenesis Imperfecta (OI) Clinic

-The OI team at Phoenix Children’s diagnoses and treats a wide range of common and more complex conditions affecting children and teens.
+The team at Phoenix Children’s diagnoses and treats a wide range of mild to complex bone conditions in children and teens.
 These include:

-- Fibrous dysplasia – A rare bone disorder that causes certain bones to be replaced by abnormal scar-like (fibrous) connective tissue.
-This often leads to pain and weakened bones prone to fracture.
+- Fibrous dysplasia: This rare bone disorder causes certain bones to be replaced by abnormal scar-like connective tissue.
+This often leads to pain and weakened bones that are prone to fracture.

-- Hypophosphatasia – A rare genetic condition that causes impaired mineralization of the bones and teeth.
-This condition leads to bones that are soft and prone to deformity and fracture.
+- Hypophosphatasia: A rare genetic condition that affects how much mineral content is in the bones and teeth, which can lead to soft bones and make them prone to deformity and fracture.

-- Hypophosphatemic rickets (XLH) – A rare genetic condition that causes low phosphate levels in the blood from phosphorus losses in the urine.
-This often causes soft and weak bones, as well as other features including bowed legs, bone pain, short stature and dental issues.
+- Hypophosphatemic rickets (XLH): A rare genetic condition that causes low phosphate levels in the blood, which can cause soft and weak bones, bowed legs, bone pain, short stature and dental issues.

 - OI type I: As the mildest and most common form, OI type I causes muscle weakness and few broken bones.
 About 50% of people affected by OI have type I.

-- OI type III: Babies with OI type III typically have broken bones at birth and severe physical disabilities.
+- OI type III: Babies with OI type III typically have broken bones at birth, bowed long bones and physical disabilities.

 - OI type IV: With bone deformities and symptoms that can range from mild to severe, children with OI type IV experience most bone breaks before puberty.

-- Stickler syndrome – A group of connective tissue disorders that can affect the eyes, ears, skeleton and joints.
-This syndrome can be characterized by eye abnormalities, cataracts, retinal detachments, sensorineural hearing loss, flat mid-face, small nose and chin, palate abnormalities, joint hypermobility, spine curvature or early osteoarthritis.
+- Stickler syndrome: A group of connective tissue disorders that can affect the eyes, ears, skeleton and joints.